rackerlabs/docs-aws/docs/user-management-and-perms/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 These permissions are Rackspace product-specific.
 This is where you manage Product Access.
-This guide doe not cover other product permissions.
+This guide does not cover other product permissions.

 There are three Fanatical Support for AWS permissions: